ossec/ossec-docs/docs/syntax/head_ossec_config.reports.rst

 Location
 ^^^^^^^^

-All reports options must be configured in the /var/ossec/etc/ossec.conf and used within the <ossec_config> tag.
+All global options must be configured in the /var/ossec/etc/ossec.conf and used within the <ossec_config> tag.

 XML except to show location: